No. 15 K-State beats TCU 70-61 in Big 12 quarterfinals

 Now, coach Jamie Dixon's team must wait for Sunday to find out whether it has done enough to qualify for the NCAA Tournament.
 The Horned Frogs held on to beat Oklahoma State in the tournament's opening round, but they went just 7-11 against the league during the regular season.

+"I feel like we definitely did enough," Bane said.
+"We got 20 wins in the best league in the country.
+That's really hard to do.
+Seven of our 11 losses came to the top teams in the country, the others on the road.
+I feel like we have no bad losses."

 TCU was in the flow right from the tip, perhaps having benefited from that down-to-the-wire win over the Cowboys.
-The Horned Frogs were hot from the arc and solid on defense, and soon had built a double-digit lead on the regular-season champs.
+The Horned Frogs were hot from the 3-point arc and solid on defense, and soon they'd built a double-digit lead on the regular-season conference champs.

 They also took a crowd tinted Kansas State purple right out of the game.